 A Few Tips for Your One Day in LA

 1. Be prepared to start your day in Los Angeles bright and early.
-If you want to make the most of your day and do everything on this itinerary, start early.
-The best day of the week to visit Los Angeles, I’d say the middle of a week.
+Start early if you want to make the most of your day and do everything on this itinerary.
+The best day of the week to visit Los Angeles is the middle of the week.
 The weekends can get crowded.

 2. Check what time the sunset will be as you’ll want to make it to the Griffith Observatory for sunset.
 During the summer, days are longer, so you should be able to fit everything on this Los Angeles one-day itinerary from 1-6 on this list without an issue.
 During the winter, daylight time is shorter.

-4. For a half-day in Los Angeles, I suggest exploring Venice Beach and Santa Monica Beach on the West Side.
+4. I suggest exploring Venice Beach and Santa Monica Beach on the West Side for a half-day in Los Angeles.

 5. Depending on what time of year you come, dress in layers.
-The mornings can start off quite chilly, the afternoons could be hot, and by night time it’s chilly again.
+The mornings can start quite chilly, the afternoons can be hot, and by nighttime, it’s chilly again.
 During the summer, a light sweater or jacket helps to have handy for those cool mornings and nights.

-7. Take traffic into consideration!
+7. Consider traffic!
 Traffic in Los Angeles is no joke.
 If you think it should only take you 10 minutes to get somewhere, think again.
 It will probably be more like 30 minutes… maybe more.
 Download the Waze app to get around.